ictinus0222/DrunkDiary/Docs/PRD.md

 ## 7. Explicitly OUT OF SCOPE (Critical Section)
 The following are NOT implemented in the codebase:
-- **Timeline Filtering:** The Diary screen has UI chips for "All", "Public", and "Private", but they are placeholder components without backing query logic.
-- **Alternative Authentication:** Apple Sign-In, Email/Password, and Phone Auth are not present.
-Only Google Auth is implemented.
-- **Dynamic Legal Age Limits:** The system currently hardcodes the legal age constraint to 18 worldwide.
-It does not check country-specific limits.
 - **Log Management:** Deleting or editing standard logs is not clearly implemented (only editing public reviews is supported).
 - **In-App Analytics/Telemetry:** No analytics tools (Mixpanel, GA) are implemented.
 - **Push Notifications:** No logic for alerting users when they are tagged in a log.